Noga-66/Tomato-Disease-Classifier/README.md

 ## 👩‍💻 Author

-Built with ❤️ using Python, scikit-learn, and Claude AI.
+Built with  Nada Hossam ❤️ using Python, scikit-learn, and Claude AI.

 ---